garage44/garage44/packages/malkovich/docs/adr/ADR-001-monorepo-package-separation.md

 - Created four packages: expressio, bunchy, common, enola
 - Established domain-based separation pattern
 - Implemented Bun workspaces

+**Enola Merger** (2025-01-XX):
+- Merged enola package into expressio as `lib/enola/`
+- Enola was only used by expressio, so separation was unnecessary
+- Simplified dependency management by removing inter-package dependency

 **Validation** (Ongoing):
 - Added pyrite package (date not documented, but validated pattern scalability)